NZadeh/avalon/README.md

 leave the game room, another user is randomly chosen to be the room's owner.

-NOTE: Game rooms are wiped after 4 hours.
+NOTE: Game rooms are wiped 12 hours after creation.

 ## Game Play
 Once the room owner starts the game, everyone will receive a role based